-110. CRITICAL THINKING I

 This is the first in a series of courses designed to encourage inquiry and critical thinking.
 The emphasis will be upon methodology, or how one's method of inquiry delimits what one observes and the theory required to conceptualize the resulting observations, i.e. thinking through the consequences of our modes of inquiry.
 Both psychoanalytic and extra-analytic methods will serve as vehicles for discussion.

-Mondays, 7:00 - 8:25 P.M.; 3 sessions; May 10 - 24, 2021

-111. TRANSFERENCE-FOCUSED PSYCHOTHERAPY

-Frank Yeomans, M.D.
+Mondays, 7:00 - 8:25 P.M.; 3 sessions; April 10 - April 24, 2023 111.
+TRANSFERENCE-FOCUSED PSYCHOTHERAPY Frank Yeomans, M.D.
 Diana Diamond, Ph.D.
 Transference-Focused Psychotherapy (TFP) is an evidence-based treatment for the severe personality disorders, particularly borderline and narcissistic personality disorders.
 TFP builds on a psychoanalytic object relations model.
 TFP combines a psychoanalytic approach with structure and limit-setting.
 The goals of the treatment are ambitious - personality change, as reflected in modifications in patients' defensive structure and better functioning and satisfaction in their interpersonal and work lives, as well as symptom change.
 After taking this course, participants will improve their ability to treat patients with severe personality disorders.
-Wednesdays, 7:00 - 8:25 P.M.; 5 sessions; March 24 - April 21, 2021 112.
-INTRODUCTION TO SYSTEMATIC EMPIRICAL RESEARCH Leon Hoffman, M.D.
+This course will not be given in 2022-2023.
+112. INTRODUCTION TO SYSTEMATIC EMPIRICAL RESEARCH Leon Hoffman, M.D.
 Sean Murphy, Ph.D.
 This course will provide an introduction to the systematic empirical study of psychoanalysis and psychotherapy.
 The instructors will touch on the history of research at NYPSI, discuss the conception of psychoanalysis as a science, and compare systematic empirical research and clinical case studies.
-Mondays, 7:00 - 8:25 P.M.; 2 sessions; June 7 - 14, 2021 Robert Smith, M.D.

-113. THINKING PSYCHOANALYTICALLY ABOUT RACE AND RACISM: AN INTRODUCTION Beverly Stoute, M.D.
-Race, a biological fiction, is a social, cultural and political construct.
-Yet in American culture race is a sober reality that affects private and public discourse.
-Public outrage at police brutality and the rise to the fore of the Black Lives Matter Movement during the pandemic galvanizing a global response, reminded us that racism is very much a differentiating factor in American life.
-Whether we like it or not, it affects us all.
-How do we understand this intractable persistence of racism?
-Is racism embedded in psychoanalytic theory?
-What are the psychological and defensive underpinnings of racist attitudes on an individual level?
-In this introductory course we will explore the history of race and racism in psychoanalytic thought and examine a developmental frame for thinking about race and diversity in psychoanalytic thought.
-How do we think psychoanalytically about race and difference in a multicultural society?
-Wednesdays, 7:00 - 8:25 P.M.; 4 sessions; June 9 - 30, 2021 SECOND YEAR COURSES Candidates must have one case currently in supervised psychoanalysis, or previously have had one case in supervised psychoanalysis long enough to ensure meaningful clinical experience, to be eligible to take Second Year courses.
+Mondays, 7:00 - 8:25 P.M.; 2 sessions; May 22 - June 5, 2023 SECOND YEAR COURSES Candidates must have one case currently in supervised psychoanalysis, or previously have had one case in supervised psychoanalysis long enough to ensure meaningful clinical experience, to be eligible to take Second Year courses.
 200. FREUD III: METAPSYCHOLOGY/ NARCISSISM/ MASOCHISM Donald Moss, M.D.

 This is the third segment in a course that examines the evolution of Freud's theory.
 The centerpiece of this segment is "Papers on Metapsychology," a sequence of five papers published by Freud in 1915.
 In these papers Freud returns to an exploration of how the mind works at the abstract level of generalizable principles and concepts, not explored in such depth since Ch.
 7 of The Interpretation of Dreams.
 We will also read landmark papers that introduce and/or explore concepts such as narcissism, the ego ideal, object relations, and masochism.
 We will begin the course with discussion of three contemporaneously published technique papers that provide a clinical backdrop and context for examining Freud's theoretical advances.
-Wednesdays, 7:00 - 8:25 P.M.; 12 sessions; September 9 - December 2, 2020 201.
+Wednesdays, 7:00 - 8:25 P.M.; 12 sessions; September 14 - December 14, 2022 201.
 CHARACTER AND NEUROSIS Navah C. Kaplan, Ph.D.